open-power/op-benchmark-recipes/standard-benchmarks/Java/SPEC-jbb2015/readme.md

 When the run ends, the tail of `controller.out` contains the metrics of interest *max jOPs* and *critical jOPs*

-For more information please check [https://www.spec.org/jbb2015](https://www.spec.org/jbb2015/), where a `Users Guide` and other details of what the benchmark does can be obtained.
+For more information please check [https://www.spec.org/jbb2015](https://www.spec.org/jbb2015/), where a `Users Guide` and other details on the benchmark can be obtained.